ctb/SomePackage/README.txt

 Rules, in brief:
 ----------------

- - for a given package, 'python -m somepackage.tests.run' should run its tests, if any.
+ - for a given package, 'python -m somepackage.tests.__main__' should run its tests, if any.

  - no code outside of 'somepackage.tests' should depend on